List of countries and territories where Arabic is an official language: The Gambia

 In 2014, Gambian president Yahya Jammeh announced that The Gambia would drop English as the official language because it is a "colonial relic".
 He replaced Gambia's official language English with Arabic in 2014.
 However, such change was not enacted.

 Israel

 The Arabic language (alongside Hebrew) also remained as an official language in the State of Israel for the first 70 years after the proclamation in 1948 until 2018.
 The Knesset canceled the status of Arabic as an official language by adopting the relevant Basic Law: Israel as the Nation-State of the Jewish People on 19 July 2018.
 This Israeli Basic Law states in No. 4 (A) that "The state’s language is Hebrew."

-Territories where Arabic was an official or de facto official language and later replaced or repealed

-There were several territories (which later became independent states) where Arabic was an official or de facto official language and where Arabic has been replaced by other languages or repealed.
-The following list specifies territories (which later became independent states) where Arabic was the official language when these territories were parts of the Umayyad Caliphate.
-During the reign of the fifth Umayyad caliph Abd al-Malik, Arabic became the official language of the Umayyad Caliphate.
-The previous local official languages in the different territories were replaced by the Arabic language.